-Advanced Degrees.-Two curricula are offered, leading to graduate degrees in oceanography and marine biology, respectively.
-A limited number of qualified students are accepted under the provisions set forth in the ANNOUNCEMENT OF THE GRADUATE DIVISION, SOUTHERN SECTION.
-A student must be well trained in the fundamentals before coming to the Scripps Institution and must obtain the approval of both the Director of the Institution and the Dean of the Graduate Division, Southern Section.
+Advanced degrees.-Work leading to the master's or Ph.D. degree in oceanography and certain other marine sciences is offered to a limited number of qualified students subject to the rules and regulations of the University as set forth in the ANNOUNCEMENT OF THE GRADUATE DIVISION, SOUTHERN SECTION.
+The student must be well trained in the fundamentals before coming to La Jolla.
 Resident work at Los Angeles or Berkeley may be required of candidates for advanced degrees.